Attri-Inc/attri_secondbrain/README.md

   All the scripts can be found in the [scripts](scripts/) folder

-  > _If you come from an old version of Quivr, run the scripts in [migration script](scripts/) to migrate your data to the new version in the order of date_
+  > _If you come from an old version of Attri, run the scripts in [migration script](scripts/) to migrate your data to the new version in the order of date_

 - **Step 5**: Launch the app